Cryptostylis subulata: Taxonomy and naming

-The large tongue orchid was first formally described in 1806 by Jacques Labillardière from a specimen collected in Tasmania.
+Large tongue orchid was first formally described in 1806 by Jacques Labillardière from a specimen collected in Tasmania.
 Labillardière gave it the name Malaxis subulata and published the description in Novae Hollandiae Plantarum Specimen.
 In 1871 H.G.
 Reichenbach changed the name to Cryptostylis subulata.
 The specific epithet (subulata) is derived from the Latin word subula meaning "awl".

 Distribution and habitat

 It is tolerant of a range of soils, from well-drained sandy heathland to swampy depressed areas, as well as dry eucalypt forest.
 It occurs mostly in coastal districts of Queensland, New South Wales, Victoria and Tasmania, although it is also found in the Blue Mountains.
 In New Zealand it is only known from swamps north of Kaitaia and Taipa-Mangonui.

 Ecology

 Like other Australian members of its genus, it is pollinated by the ichneumon wasp known as the orchid dupe wasp (Lissopimpla excelsa), the males of which mistake the flower parts for female wasps and copulate with it.